About This Journal

 The DJLS was established on October 17, 1991 by its first editor Ryerson Symons.
 Symons had completed a degree in law at the University of Oxford before coming to Dalhousie University to earn a Canadian degree for admission to the bar in North America.
 During that time, Symons laid the ground work for what has become the largest and one of the most respected student societies at Dalhousie University's Schulich School of Law.

 The first volume of the DJLS was published in Spring 1992.
-The issue featured articles, case notes and comments, as well as book reviews.
+The issue featured articles, case notes and comment, and book reviews.
 At the time, it was only the second legal journal in Canada published entirely by students.

 Much has changed since those early days.
 The Journal has moved away from book reviews, choosing to focus instead on compelling articles and case comments.
 However, the core ethos of the Journal remains unchanged: we seek to publish only the best legal scholarship written by current law students and recent graduates on contemporary issues.